-An extremely famous name that comes to mind when we talk of Urdu novel writers is that of Munshi Premchand.
+An extremely famous name that comes to mind when we talk of Urdu novel and Hindi writers is that of Munshi Premchand.
 The life history is of Prem Chand is like that of any ordinary man.
 But what makes him stand out are the numerous works he composed in his lifetime.
 They are still read with much enthusiasm and admiration.
 Though he had financial crunches all through his life, he had the rich collection of his works and compositions.
 Read on further about Munshi Premchand biography to know more about the life of this common man who was an extraordinary genius.

 Born in a village called Pandepur near Varanasi, he was named Dhanpat Rai by his parents.
 Tragedy struck early in his life when he lost his mother at the tender age of eight.
 His father, Munshi Ajayab Lal worked as an ordinary clerk in the postal department.
 He left Premchand in the guardian of his grandmother and married someone else.
 He grew up without the love of his parents and was given responsibility at a very young age.
 His grandmother also died soon and he was left with no one to take care of him.

 At the age of 15, he got married and it didn't work out well.
 Meanwhile, his father died and he had to curtail his studies, as he had to take care of not just himself but also his stepsiblings.
 He managed to secure a job as a teacher in a primary school and rapidly got promoted to the post of Deputy Inspector of Schools.
 When Mahatma Gandhi announced the non-cooperation movement, Premchand quit his job and devoted his time to writing fully.
 His first short story was published in a magazine called Zamana that was circulated in Kanpur.